 Abstract

-Background: Developing broadly-reactive vaccines is a clear path towards reducing the burden of influenza pandemics and seasonal epidemics.
+Background: Developing broadly-protective vaccines is a clear path towards reducing the burden of influenza pandemics and seasonal epidemics.
 However, measuring the breadth of response of a vaccine or candidate entails estimating the immunogenicity of the vaccine against many different influenza strains, and then combining these measurements.
-The most common method is the proportion of strains to which a vaccine induces a clinically noticeable immune response, which is strongly dependent on the panel of strains used for analysis.
-Estimates of breadth using this method cannot fairly be compared across different labs or even different studies from the same lab using different virus panels.
+The most common method is to count the proportion of strains to which a vaccine induces a clinically noticeable immune response, which is strongly dependent on the panel of strains used for analysis.
+Estimates of breadth using this method cannot fairly be compared across different studies using different virus panels.
+This prevents proper comparison between vaccine candidates.
 In our study, we develop a novel robust metric for quantifying vaccine breadth across labs and virus panels.

 Methods: We used data from a prospective, open annual influenza vaccination cohort across three study sites from Fall 2013/14 through Spring 2017/18.
 Each individual contributed pre-vaccination and post-vaccination serum samples which were used for a panel of hemagglutination inhibition (HAI) assays against many strains of influenza, including the strains used in each season’s vaccine.
 We computed multiple antigenic distance metrics between each HAI assay strain and the corresponding seasonal vaccine strain

 Results: First, we calculated antigenic distance metrics using three different methods.
-We then fit summary antibody landscapes for vaccine response vs. antigenic distance using a simple model.
-From these summary landscapes, we computed our novel metrics which adjust for antigenic distance and censoring in the reported titers.
-We also computed standard breadth metrics from the existing literature, along with adjusted metrics which are identical to the standard metrics but also control for censoring in the titers.
-We subsampled multiple panels of heterologous strains and sets of individuals from our cohort study to create hypothetical studies, and we computed metrics across these subsampled studies.
+We then generated summary antibody landscapes for vaccine response vs. antigenic distance.
+From these summary landscapes, we computed our novel metrics for vaccine strength and breadth.
+For comparison, we also computed currently used breadth metrics.
+We subsampled multiple panels of heterologous strains and sets of individuals from our data to create hypothetical studies, and we computed metrics across these subsampled studies.
 Finally, we calculated the intraclass correlation (ICC) to measure how much each metric varied across labs with different populations and virus panels.

 Conclusions: Our novel metrics are much more robust to the panel of viruses chosen by a given lab than currently used metrics for assessing vaccine breadth.
 Implementing our methods is easy and does not require imputing missing strains from vaccine panels or costly logistics for coordinating which strains are used in vaccine breadth panels, although a combination of approaches would be ideal.
-While a coordinated solution with a multiplex assay is likely a useful next step for vaccine breadth researchers, our metrics allow for fairer comparison of vaccine components until coordinated panels are more feasible.
+Our newly proposed methods allow for fairer comparison of vaccine candidates by robustly accounting for differences in heterologous vaccine panels used to assess breadth.

 Keywords: influenza, vaccines, heterologous immunity, vaccine breadth, broadly-reactive vaccines, universal influenza vaccine, cohort study, secondary data analysis